Sunday, February 28, 2016

 Pop Shoppe (#31 - Rated 5.75 out of 12)

-By 2004, many of the original flavors returned.
-In 2012, The Pop Shoppe announced they replaced corn syrup with cane sugar in all their beverages.
-This is a plus for me!
-The bottle I consumed stated it was bottled in Las Angeles, California.
+In 2004, the company made a significant comeback by reintroducing many of its original flavors.
+Furthermore, in 2012, The Pop Shoppe announced a positive change by replacing corn syrup with cane sugar in all its beverages.
+This decision was met with approval, as evidenced by the bottle I purchased, which indicated that it was bottled in Las Angeles, California.

 See more information at http://www.thepopshoppe.com/about/.